Book publishing in Pakistan

-The publishing industry in Pakistan is hampered both by a low literacy rate (65%).
+Accurate data on book publishing in Pakistan is difficult to obtain.
+Although the National Library of Pakistan in Islamabad serves as the official repository and is responsible for issuing ISBNs, compliance is limited.
+Many publishers, particularly those producing works in indigenous languages, often do not apply for ISBNs or submit copies of their publications as legally required.
+The lack of enforcement mechanisms further contributes to the inconsistency and incompleteness of publishing records in the country.
+While official estimates suggest that only a few thousand books are published annually in Pakistan, actual figures may be significantly higher due to underreporting.

 Urdu books

 Urdu fiction does date back to prior to pre-independence times when pioneers like Mirza Haadi Ruswa wrote Umrao Jaan Ada.
 These writers wrote not only to entertain, but to educate the masses, and to revive the culture in Indo-Pak at a time when the society was greatly overshadowed by British values.
 One recent name in fiction is that of Saadat Nasreen who published her first collection of short stories last year.

 Humour is a popular form of fiction.
 Shafiq Ur Rehman has contributed to this colourful genre of literature.

 Translations of major works of English and other languages into Urdu have begun to appear in the market, which range from popular titles like Shakespeare to present age fiction like Harry Potter.

 Poetry

 Poetry is one of the richest and oldest forms of Urdu literature and Mir Taqi Mir, Ghalib, Allama Iqbal and others had already created a name for themselves before independence.
 More recently there have been notable poets like Faiz Ahmed Faiz, Ahmed Faraz, Ahmed Nadeem Qasmi, Parveen Shakir and Jaun Elia.

 Poets in the sub-continent, particularly in Pakistan, have focused on a wide range of topics from social awareness, to politics, to religion and even romance.